Dental myths misinform one’s belief about dental care and can prohibit people from doing the things they need to keep their oral health in good shape.

 3. Root Canals Hurt

-Many patients struggle and suffer with long-lasting oral pain that could easily be eliminated with a simple root canal because they believe root canals to be a tremendously painful procedure.
+Many patients struggle and suffer from long-lasting oral pain that could easily be eliminated with a simple root canal because they believe root canals to be a tremendously painful procedure.

 The truth is that root canals don’t cause pain.
 They relieve it!